 A great deal of woodland wildlife is managed and hunted, including deer, badgers, foxes, rabbits and squirrels.
 I appreciate populations are successful, however:

-Our woodland which we manage for all wildlife, has not got an excessive or destructive population of any particular species.
+Our woodland which we manage for wildlife, does not suffer from an excessive or destructive population of any particular species.

 - Our Roe Deer do browse but not yet proven to be to the detriment of regrowth.
-We are protecting saplings and newly planted trees to be entirely confident.
-We have several resident deer, seen often in our cameras where we have observed fawns grow from 1 day old through to them parting with their mothers.
+We are protecting some saplings and newly planted trees to be entirely confident.
+We have several resident deer families, often seen in our cameras where we have observed fawns grow from 1 day old through to them parting with their mothers.
 It’s a pleasure watching their affection for each other and the fun the young deer have.

-- Grey Squirrels like red squirrels do cause damage, but for our woodland which is not managed for timber, the current amount of damage caused is necessary for other wildlife such as bats and some woodpecker species to thrive.
-We know of no introduction plan for reds in the area and the isolated nature of our broadleaved woodlands is not suitable habitat, we believe reds will not gain a stronghold here.
+- Grey Squirrels like red squirrels do cause damage, but for our woodland which is not managed for timber, the current amount of damage caused is beneficial for other wildlife such as bats and woodpecker’s to thrive.
+We know of no introduction plan for reds in the area and the isolated nature of our broadleaved woodlands is not suitable habitat.
+We believe reds will not gain a stronghold in our current local landscape.
 Whether Idless woods could support them is a matter we have not yet been informed about.

 - Our badgers as in any woodland, are at the peril of the surrounding farmland if they choose to cull.
 To understand the problem and right solution to eradicate TB in cattle, Angie trained as a badger vaccinator with the APHA.
 Before our ownership, good populations of badgers lived in the numerous big setts but most of the setts were inactive before we took it over.
 Potentially due to an air rifle target practice occasionally held before we purchased.
 However, badgers currently use our woodland as a large part of their habitat.
 We monitor badgers at their runs and latrines and use peanuts on occasions as an encouragement tool.
 We welcome them back as full residents.

 - Foxes are resident and use old badger setts.
-We have witnessed off spring in 2019.
+We have witnessed offspring in 2019/20.
 Another mammal important for a thriving healthy ecosystem.
-We are communicating with the hunt that use the area to ensure they know in no uncertain terms; they are not permitted near our woodland.
+We are communicating with the hunt that use the area to ensure they know in no uncertain terms; they are not permitted in our woodland.

-- We have not personally recorded bats in the woodland but a local ecologist has suggested that Brown Long-eared bats are present in the area.
+- We have recorded Pipistrelle Bats in the woodland but a local ecologist has suggested that Brown Long-eared bats are present in the area.
 We carefully select trees that do not make good habitat for bats when thinning.
 We have installed 8 bat boxes and purchased an echo meter touch 2 to allow us to monitor activity.
 We will, if and when required, seek advice from expert ecologists in this field.

 - We have not yet observed any signs of dormice and our shrub habitat in not currently ideal.
 We have also been informed that they have not been recorded in this area of Cornwall for many years.
 Our small area of Hazel will be coppiced over the coming three years and we will observe information of any potential re introduction in the area.